Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 }
 ```

+---v
+### 📁 Configuring LocationToAccountId with xcm-builder

-4. `AccountId32Aliases`: A structure that allows to convert a local AccountId32 multilocation into a accountId of 32 bytes.
+5. `AccountId32Aliases`: A structure that allows to convert a local AccountId32 multilocation into a accountId of 32 bytes.

 ```rust
 /// Extracts the `AccountId32` from the passed `location` if the network matches.